 Hotelier Jeff Klein, who also owns the swanky City Club in New York City, rescued the Sunset Tower in 2005, transforming the decrepit 15-story landmark back into the sparkling Art Deco hotel it once was.
 In the '30s and '40s, it was the temporary home of Howard Hughes, Billie Burke, Errol Flynn, and John Wayne.
 (In a later era, Iggy Pop is said to have leapt from his window into the pool, an unlikely if not impossible feat.)
-While Hollywood luminaries still spend the night, the scene today is decidely more tranquil, with guests more likely to relax in poolside lounge chairs than to attempt rock star stunts.
+While Hollywood luminaries still spend the night, the scene today is decidedly more tranquil, with guests more likely to relax in poolside lounge chairs than to attempt rock-star stunts.

-Unlike the Hollywood Roosevelt, another historic hotel that these days focuses more on cutting-edge nightlife than quiet sophistication, the Tower still delivers bygone glamour that's rare in this neighborhood -- hustling valets; front desk clerks who address guests by name; white-jacketed waiters in the Tower Bar who don't walk but glide from table to table, delivering cocktails while a live pianist sets the mood.
-No wonder the Tower's first screen appearance was Murder, My Sweet (1944), an adaptation of Raymond Chandler's noir classic Farewell, My Lovely."
+Unlike the Hollywood Roosevelt, a historic hotel that focuses more on cutting-edge nightlife than quiet sophistication, the Tower still delivers bygone glamour that's rare in this neighborhood -- hustling valets, front desk clerks who address guests by name, and white-jacketed waiters in the buzzy Tower Bar who don't walk but glide from table to table, delivering cocktails while a live pianist sets the mood.
+No wonder the Tower's first screen appearance was "Murder, My Sweet" (1944), an adaptation of Raymond Chandler's noir classic "Farewell, My Lovely."

 In the beating heart of West Hollywood, right on the Sunset Strip

-Located in the heart of West Hollywood on the Sunset Strip, the Sunset Tower is on the same stretch as three other popular and notable hotels, the extravagantly designed Mondrian, the achingly hip Standard Hollywood, and the celebrity magnet Chateau Marmont.
+Located in the heart of West Hollywood on the Sunset Strip, the Sunset Tower is on the same stretch as three other popular and notable hotels: the extravagantly designed Mondrian, the achingly hip Standard Hollywood, and the celebrity magnet Chateau Marmont.

-The Sunset Strip, which has long been known for its famed music clubs like the House of Blues, the Roxy, Viper Room, and Whisky a Go Go, has gotten significantly more upscale than its strip club and head shop days in the '70s and '80s -- though that doesn't mean all the grit is gone.
+The Sunset Strip, which has long been known for its famed music clubs like the House of Blues, the Roxy, Viper Room, and Whisky a Go Go, has gotten significantly more upscale than its strip-club and head-shop days in the '70s and '80s -- though that doesn't mean all the grit is gone.
 A few (now legal) marijuana dispensaries dot West Hollywood, and panhandlers occasionally operate on Sunset Boulevard.
 Overall, though, the neighborhood is safe and clean.